 To date, we have generated no product revenues and have incurred negative cash flow from operations.
 Until we receive approval from the FDA and other regulatory authorities for our drug candidates, we cannot sell our drugs and will not have product revenues.
 Therefore, for the foreseeable future, we will have to fund all of our operations and capital expenditures from the net proceeds of equity or debt offerings we may make, cash on hand, licensing fees and grants.
 Through the end of 2011, we expect to spend approximately \$8.6 million on clinical development for Phase II clinical trials of Archexin, Serdaxin and ZoraxelTM, \$5.8 million on the development of preclinical compounds, \$4.1 million on general corporate expenses and approximately \$200,000 on facilities rent.
 We will need to raise additional money through debt and/or equity offerings in order to continue to develop our drug candidates.
-If we are not able to raise sufficient additional money, we will have to reduce our research and development activities associated with our preclinical compounds.
-To the extent necessary, we will then reduce our research and development activities related to some or all of our clinical drugs.
+If we are not able to raise sufficient additional money, we will have to reduce our research and development activities.
+We will first reduce research and development activities related to some or all of our clinical drugs.